jthomm/smartmatch/README.md

 ### Faux-verloading

-JavaScript does not support type checking by default, so `smartmatch` checks type at run time.
+JavaScript does not support type checking by default, so `smartmatch` does it at run time.
 Thus, if performance is your #1 concern, `smartmatch` may not be right for you.

 ### Examples